ManadayM/manadaym.github.io/_posts/2022-01-13-sql-correlated-subqueries.md

 The crux of this section is that each row from the outer query will be matched against all rows from the inner query.

-I know this not our end goal.
+I know this is not our end goal.
 I also hear you, what if there would be another product from a different category but having the same price?
 Yes, that would be part of this query's result.

-The sole intention for this section was to explain the query execution order in the context of correlated subquery where inner query is dependent on the outer query.
+The sole intention for this section was to explain the query execution order in the context of correlated subquery where the inner query is dependent on the outer query.

 ### Correlated subquery

-We want to achieve dynamism in our above query so that it returns most expensive product of each product category instead of one fixed category.
+We want to achieve dynamism in our above query so that it returns the most expensive product of each product category instead of one fixed category.
 Let's tweak our query as follows.

 ```sql
 SELECT name, category, price